9 tricky housemates and how to deal with them

 How to handle The Prankster

-You could just prank them right back (here are some cheap pranks if you're stuck for ideas), but the chances are that this will spiral wildly out of control into a prank war of unseen proportions.
+You could just prank them right back, but the chances are that this will spiral wildly out of control into a prank war of unseen proportions.

 In reality, it's probably better to just stop laughing at their rubbish jokes and pranks.
 A lot of the time, if they don't get a smile or a laugh, they'll get bored and take their pranks elsewhere.

-That's why it's pretty important to choose your housemates wisely if you can, as you will become privy to their every flaw.
-Poor living conditions won't help either, so check out our tips on finding the perfect student house and our guide to the pros and cons of living with friends.
+Poor living conditions won't help either, so check out our tips on finding the perfect student house to make the transition as easy as poss!